-Electrical Inspector: Job Description and Requirements for Becoming an Electrical Inspector
+Electrical Inspector: Job Description & Requirements

 You've got a background as an electrician or a willingness to consider getting a 2-year associate degree in building construction technology or even a 4-year bachelor's degree in a field such as electronics.
 If you're also independent and interested in protecting the public safety, you might want to look at a career as an electrical inspector.